hds-sandbox/bulk_RNAseq_course/develop/08a_FA_genomic_annotation.md

 unique(ah$dataprovider) %>% head()
 ```

 Now that we know the types of information available from AnnotationHub we can query it for the information we want using the `query()` function.
-Let’s say we would like to **return the Ensembl `EnsDb` information for Human**.
+Let's say we would like to **return the Ensembl `EnsDb` information for Human**.
 To return the records available, we need to use the terms as they are output from the `ah` object to extract the desired data.

 ``` r
 # Query AnnotationHub